blindnet-io/privacy-components-web/README.md

 #### Import Maps

-An [import map](https://github.com/WICG/import-maps) (`/import-map.json`) is provided with each component as an **example** to use with the "raw" and `core` builds to customize the URL associated with each dependency's bare module specifier.
+An [import map](https://github.com/WICG/import-maps) (`/import-map.json`) is provided with each module as an **example** to use with the "raw" and `core` builds to customize the URL associated with each dependency's bare module specifier.

 > **Warning**
 >